 - Perhaps offer a present at the end of the day for good behavior.

-- If your child is potty-trained, make sure to show them the bathroom and explain who will take them while you are away.
+- If your child is potty-trained, make sure to show them the bathroom and explain who takes them while you are away.

 - Reassure them that you will be there to collect them at the end of the playtime.

-- Expect to leave at 9:00am regardless of how your child is reacting – the teachers are trained to help kids settle in.
+- Expect to leave at 9:00am regardless of how your child is reacting; the teachers help kids settle in.

-- Allow time on the first day to meet with the teachers to go over specific needs (dummy, favorite toy, toilet-training information, etc).
+- Allow time on the first day to meet with the teachers to go over specific needs.

 - Label clothing and bags with your child’s name